 Even on a solid server a lot of users hitting it all at once for various games can use a lot of bandwidth but also slow down to a crawl.
 You could go the traditional CDN route such as MaxCDN, or AWS but those are going to bill you on based on bandwidth.
 Which, if you’re a small website the cost can become a detriment to your business.

 CloudFlare doesn’t charge you for bandwidth in fact, it’s free plan is a great fit for any website and as you grow the pro & business plans offer a lot of amazing functionality that you can make use of when the time comes.
 But, for now, the free plan is a great start and it can reduce the load time of your website and reduce server costs (and strain).

 Page Rules are an interesting feature in CloudFlare they allow you to cache the entire website (with some breakage unless you’re on the business plan), or enable/disable certain features on specific pages.
 For MyArcadePlugin users, you can make use of page rules to serve your games from the edge, increasing their download speed for users, while also reducing bandwidth and server costs for yourself.

 What Should My Page Rule Look Like?

-The page rule is going to change based on your domain but it should look something similar to the below picture.
+No matter if you are using spamzilla.io to find and buy domains or have hired an external agency to help you with the similar process, the page rule is going to change based on your domain, and it should look something similar to the below picture.
 Go to the page rules section -> and for the URL matches section enter the following.

 The * at the beginning indicates that whether the site is accessible on http or https www or non-www to always run the rule.
 The second * indicates that anything in the /uploads/ folder or after it should also be included in this rule.